Political end to Olympics: NKorea offers talks with US

 On Sunday night, though K-pop megastars EXO claimed center stage, leaders rejoined athletes as a primary focus.

 Kim, President Donald Trump’s daughter and Moon sat in close proximity as the Olympics’ end unfolded before them and the statement was released in Seoul.
 Also seated nearby was Gen. Vincent Brooks, commander of U.S. forces Korea.
-Unlike Pence, Ivanka Trump was smiling as she turned in the the North Koreans’ direction.
+Unlike Pence, Ivanka Trump was smiling as she turned in the North Koreans’ direction.
+It was not clear what she was smiling at, but a White House official said it was not the North Koreans.

 The developments Sunday both inside and outside the VIP box were particularly striking given that Kim Yong Chol, now vice chairman of North Korea’s ruling Workers’ Party Central Committee, is suspected of masterminding a lethal 2010 military attack on the South.